Martins Hill- Deadman’s Steps

 Welcome to Martins Hill.
 This location is the second stop in this park, on the heritage and biodiversity trail around the historic parks in Bromley Town Centre.

-Deadmans steps is another name where the origin has been forgotten, but some local history experts think that the name is because they are on a Medieval “coffin way”, and the bottom step is where the coffin would have been unloaded, to be carried on people’s shoulders, because the hill was too steep for the horses to continue.
+Deadmans steps is another old name where the origin has been forgotten, but some local history experts think that the name is due to the steps being on a Medieval “coffin way”.
+The bottom step is where the coffin would have been unloaded, to be carried on people’s shoulders, because the hill was too steep for the horses to continue.

 Fun Fact